cbellone/cbellone.github.io/content/blogs/2022-12-05-cold-start-java.md

 ## <abbr title="Ahead of Time">AOT</abbr> to the rescue?

-There are ongoing efforts both within the JVM project ([Project Leyden](https://blogs.oracle.com/javamagazine/post/java-leyden-static-images)) and outside of it ([GraalVM](https://www.graalvm.org/latest/reference-manual/native-image/)) having, among other goals, the purpose of addressing the startup times for short-lived processes, like Serverless functions.
+There are ongoing efforts both within the JVM project ({{< targetblank  href="https://blogs.oracle.com/javamagazine/post/java-leyden-static-images" text="Project Leyden" >}}) and outside of it ({{< targetblank  href="https://www.graalvm.org/latest/reference-manual/native-image/" text="GraalVM" >}}) having, among other goals, the purpose of addressing the startup times for short-lived processes, like Serverless functions.
-GraalVM's `native-image` can be already used today, as a stand-alone tool or using compatible frameworks such as [Quarkus](https://quarkus.io/guides/amazon-lambda), [Spring](https://www.graalvm.org/22.2/reference-manual/native-image/guides/build-spring-boot-app-into-native-executable/) and others.
+GraalVM's `native-image` can be already used today, as a stand-alone tool or using compatible frameworks such as {{< targetblank  href="https://quarkus.io/guides/amazon-lambda" text="Quarkus" >}}, {{< targetblank  href="https://www.graalvm.org/22.2/reference-manual/native-image/guides/build-spring-boot-app-into-native-executable/" text="Spring" >}} and others.

 Problem solved?
 Yes, absolutely.
 If your stack is compatible with AOT and native image, by all means GO FOR IT.

 But that’s not always the case.
 Let me clarify that with an example.

-### Hello, SOAP (jax-ws) client
+### Hello, SOAP (JAX-WS) client

 Let's assume that:

 - You work for a big company, with rules and processes in place concerning which technologies/libraries/frameworks can be used.
 - You maintain a monolithic Java application _Application A_, whose code has been recently migrated to Java 11.
-This application is a billing system, which validates the VAT Numbers of EU-based commercial customers using the [VIES SOAP WebService](https://ec.europa.eu/taxation_customs/vies/#/vat-validation).
+This application is a billing system, which validates the VAT Numbers of EU-based commercial customers using the {{< targetblank  href="https://ec.europa.eu/taxation_customs/vies/#/vat-validation" text="VIES SOAP WebService" >}}.
 The implementation is done using JAX-WS
 - _Application A_ is deployed on AWS

 There is now another application being developed in your organization - _Application B_, a web shop - which needs to perform the same validation.
 In order to avoid increased traffic to _Application A_ and to better handle sudden traffic spikes you decide to extract the logic and create an AWS Lambda function.

-In this particular scenario, generating a native image can be [really tricky](https://github.com/oracle/graal/issues/2188) so plain Java is the only viable option.
+In this particular scenario, generating a native image can be {{< targetblank  href="https://github.com/oracle/graal/issues/2188" text="really tricky" >}} so plain Java is the only viable option.
 We have to deal with cold starts on our own.

-Note: This example is an abstraction of real experiences that I have while working for different customers at [Claranet Switzerland](https://www.claranet.ch/) (btw [we're hiring](https://www.claranet.ch/careers/vacancies)!);
+Note: This example is an abstraction of real experiences that I have while working for different customers at {{< targetblank  href="https://www.claranet.ch/" text="Claranet Switzerland" >}} (btw {{< targetblank  href="https://www.claranet.ch/careers/vacancies" text="we're hiring" >}}!);
 what follows is my personal journey in analyzing "cold start" problems.
 I wanted to share it with you, and with my "future self", in the hope it might be useful, and to get some feedback.